 Lifestyle changes are the first way to treat PMS.
 This will mean exercise and lowering stress.

-Exercising three times a week may ease PMS symptoms.
-It can also help with east stress and promote feelings of well being.
+Exercising 3 times a week may ease PMS symptoms.
+It can also help ease stress and promote feelings of well being.

 Try to Reduce Your Stress